 Cholpon-Ata - The resort town on the northern shore of Lake Issyk-Kul literally means "Venus-father".

 The town contains numerous large and small sanatoria, hotels and guesthouses to accommodate the many visitors who descend upon the lake in summer months.
 During the Soviet era it was much frequented by vacationers brought here in organized mass tours from other parts of the USSR.
 Holidaymakers now usually originate mainly from Kyrgyzstan, Kazakhstan and Uzbekistan.
 The location of the town is very attractive - the view of the imposing alpine ranges of the Tian Shan across the lake is impressive.
-The first three World Nomad Games were held on the outskirts of Cholpon-Ata in 2014, 2016, and 2018..
+The first three World Nomad Games were held on the outskirts of Cholpon-Ata in 2014, 2016, and 2018.

 Issyk Kul - The stunning Issyk Kul lake is one of the largest lakes in the world, measuring at 180km long, 60km across and 700m deep.
 The lake sits in a hollow surrounded by the snow-capped peaks of Terskei and Kungei Ala-Tau Mountain ranges at the altitude of 1600 m.
-Explorers from the 19th century marvelled at the lake, one calling it 'a blue, emerald set in a frame of silvery mountains'.
+Explorers from the 19th century marvelled at the lake, one calling it 'a blue emerald set in a frame of silvery mountains'.

-Day 5: Karakol Meals: B, L, D
+Day 5: Karakol

-Continue this morning with a 3-hour drive to the town of Karakol and check in for a two-night stay.

-First visit the picturesque Semenov Gorge to enjoy a gentle hike at the gorge for approximately one hour in duration.
+Continue this morning with a 3-hour drive to the town of Karakol for a two-night stay.
+Enroute visit the picturesque Semenov Gorge to enjoy a gentle hike at the gorge for approximately 1 hour in duration.
 You will need to climb some hills and slopes with moments of walking over uneven ground.
-Arrive in Karakol the early afternoon and check into your hotel.
+Visit the Kyrchyn Jailoo ethnic village and arrive in Karakol in the early afternoon.

-This afternoon visit the interesting Przhevalsky Museum and examine the regions diverse religious influences with visits to the striking Holy Trinity Orthodox Church and the Chinese mosque
+This afternoon, visit the interesting Przhevalsky Museum and examine the region's diverse religious influences with visits to the striking Holy Trinity Orthodox Church and the Chinese Mosque.